 Interested in an all-day conference on Microsoft Access?
 Check out Access Day!
 Expert speakers present topics on Access Development.
 We even provide lunch.

 Disclaimer: J Street Technology offers these downloads as is and does not assume any liability for bugs or problems with any of the code.
 In addition, we do not provide technical support for these downloads.

 We took what we humbly think is the best Access table relinking code and made it even better.
-This version has all the features of the original J Street Access Relinker, plus it now supports 32-bit or 64-bit Access AND encrypted (password-protected) back-end Access databases!
-Tested for Access 2010, but should also work in earlier versions.
+This version has all the features of the J Street Access Relinker Classic, plus it now supports 32-bit or 64-bit Access AND encrypted (password-protected) back-end Access databases!
+Tested for Access 2016 and later, but should also work in earlier versions.
 There’s a README table with detailed instructions.